-Example: You hear three beeps and the distance reading shows 3.0.
-Therefore, three buried subjects can be expected within a radius of approx. 4.5 m (indicated distance + ~50%).
-Always apply the "Sound Check" at the distance indication of 10 and 3.0!
+Example: You hear three beeps and the distance reading jumps between 3.5 and 4.8 m.
+Therefore, three buried subjects can be expected within a radius of approx. 5m.
+Always apply the "Sound Check" at the distance indication of 10 and 3!